 This appendix describes how to specify internal storage as the boot device on the OpenBoot PROM of a logical domain in the SPARC M12/M10 system.

-- Device Path of the Internal Storage

-- Method of Specification With a PHY Number

-- Method of Specification With a Target ID

-- Method of Specification With an SAS Address

-- Method of Specification With a Volume Device Name
+It also provides notes about the device alias net of the SPARC M12 without on-board LAN.

+- Device Path of the Internal Storage - Method of Specification With a PHY Number - Method of Specification With a Target ID - Method of Specification With an SAS Address - Method of Specification With a Volume Device Name - Notes About the Device Alias net of the SPARC M12 Without On-Board LAN